Actipro/WPF-Controls/Documentation/topics/bars/controls/index.md

 The built-in controls documentation is organized by control concept.
 There are often multiple controls that implement a certain concept, one for each context where that control concept should be used.

 For instance, a regular button concept described in the [Button](button.md) topic is implemented by a [BarButton](xref:@ActiproUIRoot.Controls.Bars.BarButton) control for use in ribbons and toolbars, and a [BarMenuItem](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem) control for use in menus.
-Each topic below explains details on the control classes involved in implementation of the related control concept.
+Each topic below explains details on the control classes involved in the implementation of the related control concept.

 <table>
 <thead>